ns408/reademo/README.md

 It's been setup in such a way that a server this module is run on requires direct internet access, however could be utilized behind a HTTP proxy with small changes documented below.

-This module is for demo purposes, in reality, a systems engineer would choose Puppet supported pre-built modules that already exist, and make modifications in wrapper modules or Hiera, the reason these were not used in this module was because it would make a poor skills show-case other than demonstrating my efficiency at googling.
+This module is for demo purposes, in reality, a systems engineer would choose Puppet supported pre-built modules that already exist, and make modifications in wrapper modules or Hiera.

-In normal circumstances I would also use those pre-build modules, however in the spirit of the brief, I chose to write my own simple adaptations suited to the application.
+In normal circumstances I would also use those pre-build modules, however in the spirit of the brief, I chose to create my own directly suited to the application provided.

 ## Setup

 ### What REAdemo affects

-Install script deploys Puppet, Git, and clones https://github.com/lnunns/reademo into the puppetlabs code path. it then moves an already created site.pp into the default manifests directory, and executes puppet apply against it.
+The install script deploys Puppet, Git, and clones https://github.com/lnunns/reademo into the puppetlabs code path. it then moves an already created site.pp into the default manifests directory, and executes puppet apply against it.

 This script is for ease of testing by the person reviewing this module, and simplifies prerequisite management

 Deploys and manages Ruby, RubyGems, Bundler